Oil helps European stocks rise while tobacco goes up in smoke

 The pan-European STOXX 600 gained 0.2 percent by 0826 GMT, having ended last week in the red with sentiment still shaky.

-Basic resources stocks .SXPP also climbed 1.8 percent in a broad upswing in cyclicals.
+Basic resources stocks also climbed 1.8 percent in a broad upswing in cyclicals.

 Tobacco stocks stole the spotlight.